-No. The VPN ad blocker will protect anything that passes its data through the VPN “tunnel.”
+No. An ad block VPN will only block video ads or text ads for anything that passes its data through the VPN “tunnel.”
 In addition, no ad blocking system is perfect, so some ads will always get through, even if all your traffic passes through the tunnel.

-A VPN with ad blocking protects your privacy by preventing third-party ad domains from installing trackers on your device when they display their ads.
+The best ad blocker VPNs protect your privacy by blocking ads from third-party ad domains that would install trackers on your device when they display their ads.
 By blocking the trackers, the VPN prevents the ad domains from collecting data about you.

 An ad block VPN keeps you secure by preventing ad domains from installing trackers or malware on your device.

 Conclusion: Combine a VPN with ad blocking for more privacy and security